 Next, break up any lumps or clods of soil, remove stones, roots, and debris, and thoroughly mix subsamples in the bucket.
 Once the sample is thoroughly mixed, scoop out approximately one cup of soil and spread on a clean sheet of paper to air-dry.
 A fan set on low will help speed the drying; do not apply heat.
 Do not submit wet soil samples to the lab.

 Place approximately one cup of your dry sample in a plastic zip-lock bag.
-Label each ziplock bag with your sample ID (you create this: limit of 5 characters) and complete the submission form.
+Label each ziplock bag with your sample ID (you create this) and complete the submission form.

 Be sure to specify a Crop Code for each sample; without a Crop Code, the lab cannot provide lime and nutrient recommendations.
 Crop codes are listed on the back of the submission forms.
 Finally select any optional tests you would like in addition to routine soil analysis.
 A brief description of these is provided below.

 Send your sample(s), completed submission form and payment to the address listed on the front.
 Enclose check payable to UMass with your order.
 Please include $2 for postage and handling if you would like your results sent by US Mail.

 Soil Test Descriptions & Fees

 (P, K, Ca, Mg, Fe, Mn, Zn, Cu, B), lead, and aluminum,

 Optional Additional Soil Analysis

 Measurement of soil organic matter by loss on ignition at 360 C.

 This measure is useful for evaluating soil quality and